byu-cpe/ecen522r-hw-security/_pages/lab_instructions.md

 Once you are done the lab, and want to submit, create a tag in your repo that the TAs can use to grade this lab, and then push like this:

-    git tag lab0_submission
+    git tag lab_haha
-    git push origin lab0_submission
+    git push origin lab_haha

 This tag will point to your most recent commit of whichever branch you are currently located on (so make sure all of your changes are committed before running this).
-If you are not confident you did this correctly, you may want to go to a new directory (not in your repo) and run `git clone --branch lab1_submission <repo_url>` to clone your tag and verify that it builds and runs correctly.
+If you are not confident you did this correctly, you may want to go to a new directory (not in your repo) and run `git clone --branch lab_haha <repo_url>` to clone your tag and verify that it builds and runs correctly.

 If, after you create this tag, you want to change it (ie, re-submit your code), you can re-run the above commands and include the `--force` option to overwrite the tag, ie:

-    git tag --force lab0_submission
+    git tag --force lab_haha
-    git push --force origin lab0_submission
+    git push --force origin lab_haha

 For later labs, update the tag name appropriately: